 Berlin is becoming a hotspot for tech startups these days but for how advanced of a country Germany is, it does not hold a half a candle to say Silicon Valley.
 If you’re moving to Germany to work, be prepared for an office setting where people don’t generally take risks or voice what could be potentially good ideas out of fear that it deviates too much from the norm.
 It’s very much an inside the box thinking type of culture, although not to the likes of say Japan.
 Maybe a Japan-lite?

 All in all, this is probably why so many essential processes in Germany are antiquated with change coming at snail’s pace.
+German innovation started and stopped with cars.

 Life is still good though

 I hope this post did not scare off any would be German expats.
 I’ve listed these grievances to many people, German and non German, and every time we’ve come to the same conclusion that life must be damn good if these are my biggest dislikes.
+Moving to Germany from the USA was an easy decision for me and I don’t regret it.

 In the end, none of these things are remotely deal-break type of things.
 Quality of life in Germany is high and the Government has many policies that protect this balance.